AMSP-04/NETN-MRM/NETN-MRM.md

 NETN-MRM covers the following cases:

-* Disaggregation of AggregateEntity into lower level AggregateEntities
+* Disaggregation of AggregateEntity into lower-level AggregateEntities
 * Disaggregation of AggregateEntity into Platforms
-* Aggregation of AggregateEntities into higher level AggregateEntity
+* Aggregation of AggregateEntities into higher-level AggregateEntity
 * Aggregation of Platforms into AggregateEntity
 * Triggering of Disaggregation
 * Triggering of Aggregation